Do you sell to a market in more than one country or language? If so, you need to start thinking internationally.

-Why is that important?
-The stats speak for themselves.
-Optimizing for Google in English is simply not enough:
+Well, the stats speak for themselves.
+Optimizing for Google in one language and in one country is simply not enough for many brands:

 - There are 192 Google search engines by country and region.

 - There are 41 languages in which Bing can find results.

 - Yandex is the 5th largest search engine worldwide and serves 33 languages.

 - Baidu has the 2nd largest search engine in the world.